salsabilmislat/reading-notes/Read301.md

  It is the way to pass data between components in other word is a special keyword in React, which stands for properties and is being used for passing data from one component to another.

 ### How are props used in React?

 It has three basic steps:

 1. Firstly, define an attribute and its value(data)

-**We can define our own attributes & assign values with interpolation { } so it will has a property and a value**
+    **We can define our own attributes & assign values with interpolation { } so it will has a property and a value:**

 2. Then pass it to child component(s) by using Props

     it is the same way of passing arguments to a function, we  can pass props into a React component and props bring all the necessary data.

-2. Finally, render the Props Data
+3. Finally, render the Props Data

     as a final the Props returns back an object so we can  access to object elements with dot

 ## Things I want to know more about

 i want to know more about how i can use react function more in my code.
 I am curios more about how to use react in mathmatic examples.